LACMIP/emu/docs/_documentation/search.md

 ## List of values

-You can copy-paste a list of values into EMu using the **"Paste (Insert)"** command.
-To access this command, copy a list either from a spreadsheet or text file (each value needs to be on a new line), then right-click in the field for which you want to paste.
+You can copy-paste a list of values into EMu using the *Paste (Insert)* command.
+To access this command, copy a list either from a spreadsheet or text file (each value needs to be on a new line), then right-click in the field where you want to paste.

 {% include figure image_path="/assets/images/search_pasteinsert.png" alt="screenshot of paste-insert" caption="Screenshot illustrating 'Paste (Insert)' command in the EMu search.
 If the command is grayed out, as it is here, try left-clicking in any other field and then **right**-clicking in the field you wish to paste into." %}

-On a Mac you’ll need to click with two fingers on your trackpad to right-click.
+On a Mac laptop you’ll need to click with two fingers on your trackpad to right-click.
 {: .notice--warning}

-## Numeric ranges
+## Numeric range

 <img src="{{ site.baseurl }}/assets/images/search_fieldtype.png" alt="" width="300"/>{: .align-right}
 You can search for a range of numbers if the field is defined as an integer type (check this by using the arrow-with-question-mark to click in the field and display the type, as shown in the screenshot to the right).
 To search for a numeric range, use the operators `<`, `=<`, `>`, `>=`, and `=`.
-For example, to find any records where the value in a field is between 2330 and 2350, inclusive, you would type `>=2330 <=2350` into the EMu search.
+For example, to find any records where the value in a field is between 2330 and 2350, inclusive, you would type `>=2330 <=2350` into the EMu search field.

+Date fields are also formatted so that you can search by ranges, e.g. entering `>=8/1/2015 <= 1/31/2019` in the *Collecting Date* will search for specimens collected between 8/1/2015 and 1/31/2019.

 Some fields that frequently have numbers in them are not technically defined as numeric, which means that you cannot use the basic range search as described above.
 You can use a regular expression to approximate similar results.
-For example, the field *LACMIP Type No.* is not defined as an integer because occasionally one specimen has two type numbers, e.g. "3504, 3505".
-If you wanted to search for the same range as above (any records where the value in a field is between 2330 and 2350) on this field you could use the regular expression `23\[3-5\]\?`.
+For example, the field *LACMIP Type No.* is not defined as an integer because occasionally one specimen has two type numbers, e.g. "3504, 3505."
+If you wanted to search for the same range as above (any records where the value in a field is between 2330 and 2350) on the *LACMIP Type No.* field you could use the regular expression `23\[3-5\]\?`.
 What this expression is saying is "look for values that have `23` followed by a single digit that is either `3`, `4`, or `5` followed by any single character."

 For more on searching with ranges, see Axiell's documentation [here](http://help.emu.axiell.com/latest/en/Topics/Common/Types%20of%20search.htm).

-## Nested tables
+## Nested table

 The design of EMu involves nested tables, i.e. a table of values that exists within a record, which is itself a row in a table.
-For instance, the Catalogue record for LACMIP 24000.1 is represented in the EMu database as a row in the Catalogue Module table, and within this row there is another set of rows holding the data in the *Alternative Numbers* fields.
+For instance, the Catalogue record for LACMIP 2533.1285 is represented in the EMu database as a row in the Catalogue module table, and within this row there is another set of rows holding the data in the *Alternative Numbers* fields.

 {% include figure image_path="/assets/images/search_nestedtable.png" alt="screenshot of nested table" caption="EMu's Catalogue module stores *Alternative Numbers* in a nested table with fields for *Inst.
 Code* and *Inst.
 Number*." %}